Diana-Alvarez-Manjarrez/Amazon_Warehouse_Metrics/README.md

 Target the areas with the highest incident counts—such as packing, picking, and inbound/outbound sorting—for an ARM robotics pilot.
 These systems can reduce repetitive lifting, twisting, and reach-extending motions, directly lowering the ergonomic load on associates.
 This approach aligns automation with evidenced risk rather than applying robotics arbitrarily.

-2. Strengthen Targeted, On-the-Job Ergonomic Training Instead of broad, annual reminders, deploy micro-trainings tailored to the specific behaviors and hazards found in each work area.
+2. Strengthen Targeted, On-the-Job Ergonomic Training<br>
+Instead of broad, annual reminders, deploy micro-trainings tailored to the specific behaviors and hazards found in each work area.
 For example: <br>
 •	Lifting mechanics for pallet-heavy roles<br>
 •	Posture and wrist alignment for pack stations<br>
 •	Fatigue management during peak hours<br>